Multi-center validation study of automated classification of pathological slowing in adult scalp electroencephalograms via frequency features: Materials and Methods

 \subsubsection{Channel-level classification}

+Here we describe the single-channel segment (channel-level) slowing detection in the TDS, SLDS, and DLDS.
+The channel-level slowing detector allows us to identify differences between slowing EEG waveforms and background EEG signals.
+The channel-level detector is important as it can be deployed to detect slowing in individual channels and time instances in an EEG, thereby allowing us to determine where and when the slowing abnormality occurs.

-Here we describe the single-channel segment (channel-level) slowing detection in the ULS, SSLS, and SDLS.
-In the ULS, we apply simple thresholding on the eight spectral features computed at single-channel segments.
+In the TDS, we apply simple thresholding on the eight spectral features computed at single-channel segments.
 If the spectral feature is above (for $\text{RP}_{\delta}$, $\text{RP}_{\theta}$, PRI, DAR, TAR, and TBAR) or below (for $\text{RP}_{\alpha}$ and $\text{RP}_{\beta}$) the threshold, the waveform at that channel exhibits slowing.
-In the SSLS, we train a shallow learning model on the eight spectral features to detect EEG slowing at the channel-level.
-For the SDLS, we train a CNN, whose input is the spectrum of the EEG waveforms.
+For the SLDS, we train a shallow learning model on the eight spectral features to detect EEG slowing at the channel-level.
+Finally, for the DLDS, we train a CNN, whose input is the spectrum of the EEG waveforms.

-The EEG spectrum is obtained by transforming 5s EEG signal (640 samples) to the frequency domain [0,64]Hz (321 samples).
+The EEG spectrum is obtained by transforming the 5s EEG signal (640 samples) to the frequency domain [0,64]Hz (321 samples).
 We discard the frequencies in the [30,64]Hz band to eliminate the gamma band component, keeping only the [0,30]Hz band (150 samples).
 Finally, we smoothen the spectrum with a moving average (length five).
 The input of the CNN is the smoothed spectrum (150 samples).
 We implemented the CNN in Keras 2.2.0~\cite{gulli2017deep} on an Nvidia GeForce GTX 1080 Graphical Processing Unit (GPU) with Ubuntu 16.04 as the operating system.

 We devise the CNN detector (see Figure \ref{fig:CNN_model}) comparable to the 1D CNN architecture proposed by Thomas et al. \cite{thomas2018eeg}.
 First, the convolutional operation is performed by convolving the smoothened EEG spectrum with optimized 1D convolution filters.
 Next, the resulting convolution outputs are passed through non-linear activation functions.
 Specifically, we chose Rectified Linear Units (ReLU) as the activation functions.
 The outputs of these activation functions together form spectral feature maps.
 The dimensions of the feature maps are reduced by max-pooling.
 Next, the features are flattened and fed into a fully connected layer.
 The fully connected layer outputs are mapped into [0,1] with a softmax function, where 0 and 1 correspond to a slow-free and slowing EEG signal, respectively.
+We decided to include few layers and short filters in the CNN in order to limit the number of trained parameters, and consequently, to reduce the computation time.